How to set up your band to produce

 Before dividing up the sound recording copyrights, there is one thing to keep in mind, and that is the fact that any individual owning those rights can grant non-exclusive use licenses for that recording (i.e. mechanical licenses to print records, etc,) or do stuff themselves with the recording such as printing records or posting free copies on the Internet.
 [Note: Reputable vendors often prefer permission from all owners.]
 Therefore, it might be wise to add a clause in the band’s collaboration agreement that prevents anyone from engaging in business practices considered less favorable than common practice.

 One last thing to keep in mind: On the other side of the coin of musicians possibly not having a claim to revenues, is the possibility that someone who retains ownership of their recorded part, no matter how insignificant, ends up sharing ownership with the other owners of any published record containing that part (depending on how a judge might interpert the law, I guess).
-Ex: Bob now owns 1/6 of the sound recording copyrights to all of the songs on a CD because he added that brief mouth harp at the end of track 13 (might have been best to pay Bob up front for his part, in this case, and have him sign a waiver).
-But this much is certain: When the CD is registered, separate SR forms will need to be submitted to ensure Bob does not unequivocally end up owning SR copyrights to all of the songs on the CD besides the one that he actually performed on.
+Ex: Bob now owns 1/6 of the sound recording copyrights to all of the tracks on a CD because he added that brief mouth harp at the end of track 13 (might have been best to pay Bob up front for his part, in this case, and have him sign a waiver).
+But this much is certain: When the CD is registered, separate SR forms will need to be submitted to ensure Bob does not unequivocally end up owning SR copyrights to all of the individual tracks on the CD besides the one that he actually performed on.
 If there are original songs on the record that have different song writers, separate PA forms will then need to be submitted to register publishing rights.
 As you can see, the cost of registering can add up fast.
 Same owners of the recordings = same songwriters for every song—one form SR will do it.

 So, percentage of sales, payment for your services, partial ownership of the recordings and/or partial ownership of the songs—it comes down to whatever you, as a musician, think is fair based on the situation.
 Probably needless to say, but I, personally, will never get involved in another recording project unless all those involved sign a collaboration agreement before we even begin.
 My opinion is, if someone devotes much of their time to a project without getting paid for their services, they deserve to own a stake in the recordings.

 Misc: Before presenting your original material to your band mates, it is always a good idea to document it in some way.
-The easiest way, I think, is jot the song down as either notation or as a recording, seal it in an envelope, and have your local post office stamp the seal (make sure the date shows clearly).
+The easiest way, I think, is to jot the song down as either notation or as a recording, seal it in an envelope, and have your local post office stamp the seal (make sure the date shows clearly).
 Although the creation of a recording does establish copyright, it is still no substitute for registering with the copyright office, but it may come in handy in settling any arguments regarding who wrote what should any arise.
 And keep in mind that someone adding a couple notes or breaks to someone elses melody, or suggesting a slight change to someone's lyrics, does not automatically make that person a co-writer.